Haski007/crm-bot-doc.github.io/README.md

 ## Fuctional

 ### Types of product
-Add new type of proudcts:
+Add new type of products:
 ![](/assets/images/add_type.gif)
 To get all added types and remove one:
 ![](/assets/images/remove_type.gif)